-Manufacturing and logistics
+Manufacturing and Logistics

-Our ability to serve our customers depends on our 17 manufacturing operations.
-We may experience disruptions at our production facilities or in extreme cases, our production facilities may be shut down.
-Should a disruption occur in one of our production facilities, we could experience temporary shortfalls in production and/or an increase in our cost of sales.
-We may also be subject to losses that might be completely or partially uninsured (specific cases resulting from terrorist activities and wars).

-If we are unable to maintain our on-time delivery record, this could adversely affect our ability to attract new customers and retain existing customers.
+Our ability to serve our customers depends on the operation of our 19 manufacturing sites.
+We may experience disruptions at our production facilities or in extreme cases, our production facilities may shut down.
+Such temporary shortfalls in production could affect our on-time delivery record, which could in turn adversely effect on our ability to meet new customers and retain existing customers.